pymmcore-plus/pymmcore-plus/docs/guides/conditional_events.md

 ahead of time.
 For example, you may want to start acquiring images at a certain frequency, but then take a burst of images at a faster frame rate or in a specific region of interest when a specific (possibly rare) event occurs.
-This is sometimes referred to as "event-driven" microscopy, or "smart-microscopy".
+This is sometimes referred to as **event-driven acquisition**, or "smart-microscopy".

 !!! info "In publications"